SolidLabResearch/query-equivalence-demo/README.md

    npm run query-one
    ```

-3. and then on second query's endpoint with,
+3. and then on the second query's endpoint with,

    ```bash
    npm run query-two
    ```

-Now to demonstrate the equivalence of the queries, we take two queries which are isomorphic but have different variable names.
+Now to demonstrate the equivalence of the queries, we take two queries that are isomorphic but have different variable names.

 So for the queries,